Princess Amelia of the United Kingdom

-Princess Amelia (7 August 1783 – 2 November 1810) was the fifteenth and last child and sixth daughter of King George III of the United Kingdom and his wife, Charlotte of Mecklenburg-Strelitz.
-She was their first daughter and third child to die before them.
+Princess Amelia (7 August 1783 – 2 November 1810) was the fifteenth and last child of King George III of the United Kingdom and his wife, Charlotte of Mecklenburg-Strelitz.
+She was their sixth daughter and she was their third child to predecease them.

 Early life

-Princess Amelia was born on 7 August 1783, at the Royal Lodge, Windsor, the youngest of George III and Queen Charlotte's 15 children as well as the only one born at Windsor Castle.
+Amelia was born on 7 August 1783, at Royal Lodge, Windsor, a residence within Windsor Great Park, approximately three miles south of Windsor Castle.
+The youngest of 15 children born to King George III and Queen Charlotte.
 It is often said that she was her father's favourite; he affectionately called her "Emily".
-She was born after the early deaths of her two elder brothers, Octavius (1779–1783) and Alfred (1780–1782).
+She was born after the early deaths of her elder brothers Octavius (1779–1783) and Alfred (1780–1782).
 These deaths left a gap of almost six years between Amelia and her nearest surviving sibling, Princess Sophia.
 She was twenty-one years younger than her eldest sibling, George, and nearly seventeen years younger than her eldest sister, Charlotte.

-Amelia was christened at the Chapel Royal, St James's Palace by John Moore, Archbishop of Canterbury, on 17 September 1783.
-Her godparents were the Prince of Wales (Amelia's eldest brother), the Princess Royal (her eldest sister), and the Princess Augusta Sophia (her second eldest sister).
+Amelia was baptised at the Chapel Royal, St James's Palace, by John Moore, Archbishop of Canterbury, on 17 September 1783.
+Her godparents were her siblings George, Charlotte, and Augusta Sophia.
 She was the fifteenth sibling christened there.
 She was later confirmed by the Archbishop on 24 December 1799.

-Coming so soon after the death of Octavius and shortly before the end of the war between Great Britain and the United States, Amelia's birth was felt to be a beginning of a new period of hope, and much was expected of her, even from birth.
-"Our littlest sister is without exception one of the prettiest children I have ever seen," her oldest sister wrote to Prince William when Amelia was only a month old.
+Coming so soon after the death of Prince Octavius and shortly before the end of the war between Great Britain and the United States, Amelia's birth was felt to be a beginning of a new period of hope, and much was expected of her, even from birth.
+When Amelia was only a month old, Princess Charlotte wrote to her brother William, "Our littlest sister is without exception one of the prettiest children I have ever seen".
 She was expected to be as beautiful, charming and winning as Octavius, her father's previous favourite child, had been.
 As a result of her two brothers' deaths, Amelia was seen as her father's favourite.